BakaOtaku/git_mony/README.md

 <h1 align="center">Gitmony</h1>
 <h6 align="center">Make open source sustainable so that developers are appropriately rewarded</h6>

+### If you see a duplicate submission of Gitmony by fuzious (my teammate) then please ignore it as it was submitted by mistake due some error and please consider this link - [Project submission](https://gitcoin.co/hackathon/hack-the-horizon/projects/4190/gitmony) of username dixitaniket

 GitMony uses **Harmony Bridge** and **Chainlink oracle**, to make a completely decentralized platform to reward opensource contributors.

 - [Project Demo](https://www.youtube.com/watch?v=M7-3AImM8mI)